Covaxin™ Vaccine 2023

 The SARS-CoV-2 betacoronavirus strain was isolated from an asymptomatic COVID-19 patient at India's National Institute of Virology.
 According to the U.S. Centers for Disease Control and Prevention (CDC), inactivated vaccines do not replicate and are unlikely to revert and cause pathological effects.
 The vaccine's adjuvant was developed with funding from the U.S. National Institutes of Health (NIH) and has contributed to the success of the highly efficacious COVAXIN COVID-19 vaccine.
 The TLR7/8 adjuvant formulation induced significant Th1-biased antibody responses and increased SARS-CoV-2 lymphocyte responses.

 The peer-reviewed journal Frontiers in Immunology, published on September 13, 2022: A comprehensive review of BBV152 vaccine development, effectiveness, safety, challenges, and prospects.
-The BBV152 booster given six months after complete vaccination reverses a waning immunity, restores the neutralization efficacy, and shows synergy in a heterologous prime-boost study with about a 300% increase in neutralization titers against multiple SARS-CoV-2 variants of concern.
+The BBV152 booster given six months after complete vaccination reverses a waning immunity and restores the neutralization efficacy.
+It shows synergy in a heterologous prime-boost study with about a 300% increase in neutralization titers against multiple SARS-CoV-2 variants of concern.
 In addition, @BharatBiotech announced on December 17, 2022, the journal Cell / iScience published study results that show that administration of a COVAXIN booster dose enhances the vaccine effectiveness against the Delta variant infection and enhances protection against the BA.1.1 and BA.2 virus variants.

 The U.S. Food and Drug Administration (FDA) lifted its clinical Hold on the Company's Investigational New Drug application to evaluate COVAXIN on February 18, 2022.
 On April 12, 2020, the FDA issued a second clinical hold.
 Soumya Swaminathan, Chief Scientist at the WHO, assured that the freeze on the Covaxin vaccine supply does not involve the safety or efficacy of the vaccine as of April 21, 2022.
 Accordingly, on May 23, 2022, the FDA removed its clinical Hold.

-Ocugen announced on January 9, 2023, positive results from the Phase 2/3, observer-blind, immuno-bridging, and broadening clinical study of COVAXIN™ (NCT05258669).
-On January 23, 2023, the peer-review Lancet Regional Health South East journal published results from a study that concluded homologous and heterologous boosting with COVISHIELD™ or COVAXIN in COVISHIELD or COVAXIN primed individuals are immunogenic and safe.
-A heterologous boost with COVISHIELD after COVAXIN® prime offers the best immune response among the four combinations evaluated.
+Ocugen announced on January 9, 2023, positive results from the 2/3, observer-blind, immuno-bridging, and broadening the clinical study of COVAXIN™ (NCT05258669).
+On January 23, 2023, the peer-reviewed Lancet Regional Health South East journal published results from a study that concluded homologous and heterologous boosting with COVISHIELD™ or COVAXIN in COVISHIELD or COVAXIN primed individuals are immunogenic and safe.
+A heterologous boost with COVISHIELD after COVAXIN® prime offers the best immune response.
+On September 14, 2023, a study reported that polyfunctional CD4 T-cells correlating with neutralizing antibodies are a hallmark of COVISHIELDTM- and COVAXIN®-induced immunity in COVID-19.

 Hyderabad-based Bharat Biotech creates innovative vaccines and bio-therapeutics trusted by physicians worldwide.
 Chiron Behring Vaccines became a subsidiary in 2019.
 The indigenous, inactivated COVID-19 vaccine is manufactured in Bharat Biotech's Bio-Safety Level 3 high containment facility.

-Ocugen, Inc., a Pennsylvania-based biopharmaceutical company, and India-based Bharat Biotech announced on February 2, 2021, that they entered into a definitive agreement to co-develop, supply, and commercialize COVAXIN in the U.S. On June 3, 2021, the companies amended their Co-development agreement to expand Ocugen's territory to commercialize COVAXIN in Canada.
-In addition, the Company announced the completion of its regulatory submission to Health Canada for COVAXIN, which was conducted through Vaccigen, Ltd. On April 18, 2022, the companies amended their agreement empowering Ocugen with full commercial rights to North America, including Mexico.
+Ocugen, Inc., a Pennsylvania-based biopharmaceutical company, and India-based Bharat Biotech announced on February 2, 2021, that they entered a definitive agreement to co-develop, supply, and commercialize COVAXIN in the U.S. On June 3, 2021, the companies amended their Co-development agreement to expand Ocugen's territory to commercialize COVAXIN in Canada.
+In addition, the Company announced the completion of its regulatory submission to Health Canada for COVAXIN, conducted through Vaccigen, Ltd. The companies amended their agreement on April 18, 2022, empowering Ocugen with full commercial rights to North America, including Mexico.

 On September 14, 2022, Ocugen, Inc. announced the publication "A comprehensive review of BBV152 vaccine development, effectiveness, safety, challenges, and prospects."
 On August 5, 2022, Ocugen Inc. confirmed the Phase 2/3 immuno-bridging and broadening clinical trial, OCU-002, for COVAXIN™ is progressing well, and the Company is actively engaged in planning for the initiation of an adult safety clinical trial this year.
 COVAXIN™ Data Published in Scientific Journals – In June 2022, positive pediatric Phase 2/3 study results in children aged 2-18 were published in The Lancet Infectious Diseases.
 In addition, a study published in Nature Scientific Reports in July shows that COVAXIN™ (BBV152) generated a persistent cell-mediated memory immune response for up to 12 months.